-- Heart auscultation mainly to detect heart abnormalities but severe lung disease may cause pulmonary hypertension and a loud P2.
-See separate Heart Auscultation article.
+- Heart auscultation is mainly to detect heart abnormalities but severe lung disease may cause pulmonary hypertension and a loud P2.
+See the separate Heart Auscultation article.

 - Place the stethoscope over each of the five lobes of the lungs in turn, on the front and back of the chest.
 Ask the patient to take deep breaths in and out with their mouth open.